Senate Blocks Democrats' Election 'Power Grab' Bill

 The Senate voted 50-50, failing to meet the 60-vote threshold needed to advance the debate on S. 1, the For the People Act.
 This prevents the Senate from voting on the legislation.
 The legislation would federalize America’s electoral system, which has drawn strong opposition from Republicans.

-The legislation would:
+Among other things, the legislation would:

 - Federalize control over congressional elections;